ShinyProxy

 Docker-based technology

 When deploying a data science application with ShinyProxy, the application is simply bundled and installed into a Docker image.
 Every time a user runs an application, a container spins up and serves the application.
+Optionally containers can be pre-initialized and shared between users.
 This has numerous advantages:

-• full control on memory and cpu usage via the Docker, Docker Swarm or Kubernetes API
+- full control on memory and cpu usage via the Docker, Docker Swarm, Kubernetes or ECS API

 Why call it ShinyProxy?